Enhancing Architecture Frameworks by Including Modern Stakeholders and their Views/Viewpoints: Threats to validity

-The sampled participant distribution may not be representative enough to make generalizations beyond this group.
-The total sampled population size is 77 which is rather a small number for making any generalization over the ML or SE communities.
-However, due to the limited resources and the scarcity of experts willing to dedicate their time to the study, we had to lower our expectations.
-Furthermore, for the same reason, we neither deployed a randomized method to select the study participants nor could we manage to have all stakeholder groups, roles, jobs, disciplines, or underrepresented populations in this field in academia and in the industry well represented here.
+Second, the sampled participant distribution may not be representative enough to make generalizations with certainty.
+Furthermore, we neither deployed a randomized method to select the study participants nor could we manage to have all stakeholder groups, roles, jobs, disciplines, or underrepresented populations in this field in academia and in the industry well represented here.
 For instance, some of the chosen experts had served as the advisors, advisees, or colleagues of some other participants in the study.

-Also, despite our endeavors to attract more female participants, we were not satisfied with the portion of self-reported female participants.
-However, one may argue that some of the participants who preferred not to answer the demographics question on sex or gender might have belonged to the minority group of female participants.
+Last but not least, similar to other quantitative studies, there could be some construct validity concerns, for example, regarding the use of indicators to measure concepts that were not directly measurable, the choice of metrics, and the assumption on the validity of the interviews and the survey questionnaire, as well as the opinions of the participants.